nvie/git-toolbelt/README.md

     fatal: Not a git repository (or any of the parent directories): .git

+### git initial-commit

+`git initial-commit` prints the initial commit for the repo.

+    $ git initial-commit
+    48c94a6a29e9e52ab63ce0fab578101ddc56a04f

 ### git has-local-changes / git is-clean / git is-dirty

 Helper function that determines whether there are local changes in the working